Todrick Hall: 2018–2020: Forbidden, Haus Party, The Greatest Dancer, and Quarantine Queen

 In March 2018 he released his new visual album follow-up to Straight Outta Oz called Forbidden.
 To promote the album, Hall embarked on Forbidden: The Tour across the United States, Europe, Asia, Australia, and New Zealand.

 In May 2019, Hall revealed that he will be releasing a trilogy of extended plays to be released across the next six months.
 The first EP, Haus Party, Pt.
 1, with its first single "Glitter" was released May 16, 2019.
-The EP also contained the hit "Nails, Hair, Hips, Heels", with a remix featuring Ciara.
+The EP also contained the single "Nails, Hair, Hips, Heels", with a remix featuring Ciara.
 The EPs were supported by the Haus Party World Tour.
 Part Two was originally planned to be released in July 2019 but was delayed to September 19, 2019.
 It was supported by the singles "Wig", "Fag", and "Dripeesha" (the latter featuring Tiffany Haddish).
 Part Three was released in February 2021.

 On June 17, 2019, Hall appeared in and co-executive produced the music video for singer-songwriter Taylor Swift's song "You Need to Calm Down".
 Hall also helped recruit guests for the cameo-filled video.
 In June 2019, Hall announced that he will be returning to Broadway to play Ogie Anhorn in the musical Waitress opposite fellow YouTuber Colleen Ballinger.
 In August 2019 he joined the panel of Dance Captains for the second series of The Greatest Dancer alongside the other Dance Captains Cheryl, Oti Mabuse and Matthew Morrison.
 From November 2019 to January 2020 Hall will play the lead, Billy Flynn, in the West End version of the musical Chicago.

 In February 2020, Hall released a song for Disneyland's new twice daily parade, called "Magic Happens".
 Hall "learned to dance by watching Disney parades".
 On April 27, 2020, Hall announced on social media that he had spent the past week writing and recording an EP entitled Quarantine Queen (themed around the COVID-19 pandemic).
 The album was released on April 29, 2020.
 In May 2020 Hall signed with CAA Management.
 On November 26, 2020, Hall released a live album of the Haus Party world tour recorded in Atlanta, alongside a full video recording for free on YouTube.